ohs-foundation/kotlin-fhir/README.md

 ### Search Parameters

-The codegen reads `SearchParameter-*.json` files from the FHIR core packages and generates per-resource containers of typed search parameters.
-This provides compile-time safe, discoverable access to FHIR search parameters.
+Each FHIR search parameter exposes a typed `extract()` function that pulls its value out of a resource.
+These search parameters live in per-resource container objects in the `search` subpackage of every version (e.g. `dev.ohs.fhir.model.r4.search.PatientSearchParams`).
+Each container has:

+- One `val` per search parameter, typed `SearchParam<R, T>` where `R` is the resource type and `T` is the value type.
+- An `all` list of every search parameter for that resource.

-A `SearchParam<R, T>` class is generated in the `search` subpackage of each version package (e.g. `dev.ohs.fhir.model.r4.search`).
-It carries the metadata for a search parameter and the typed `extract` function:
+`SearchParam<R, T>` carries the metadata for a search parameter plus a typed `extract` function:

 | Member       | Type                         | Description                                                                       |
 |:-------------|:-----------------------------|:----------------------------------------------------------------------------------|